hadley/helpr/ideas.md

 Search
 ======

-* DONE - external solr search engine with separate fields for separate parts of RDoc.
+* √ external solr search engine with separate fields for separate parts of RDoc.
   * NEEDS - external server
 * for use by
   * insider
-  * DONE - html search
+  * √ html search
 * WAIT - indexes all packages - not just those installed on the users machine.
   * NEEDS - external server
 * lists of functions indexed by keyword